numpy/numpy/doc/source/reference/random/index.rst

 duplication.

-NumPy implements several different `BitGenerator` classes implementing different PRNG algorithms. `default_rng` currently uses `~PCG64` as the default `BitGenerator`.
+NumPy implements several different `BitGenerator` classes implementing different RNG algorithms. `default_rng` currently uses `~PCG64` as the default `BitGenerator`.
 It has better statistical properties and performance over the `~MT19937` algorithm used in the legacy `RandomState`.
 See :ref:`random-bit-generators` for more details on the supported BitGenerators.

-`default_rng` and BitGenerators delegate the conversion of seeds into PRNG states to `SeedSequence` internally. `SeedSequence` implements a sophisticated algorithm that intermediates between the user's input and the internal implementation details of each `BitGenerator` algorithm, each of which can require different amounts of bits for its state.
-Importantly, it lets you use arbitrary-sized integers and arbitrary sequences of such integers to mix together into the PRNG state.
-This is a useful primitive for constructing a `flexible pattern for parallel PRNG streams <seedsequence-spawn>`_.
+`default_rng` and BitGenerators delegate the conversion of seeds into RNG states to `SeedSequence` internally. `SeedSequence` implements a sophisticated algorithm that intermediates between the user's input and the internal implementation details of each `BitGenerator` algorithm, each of which can require different amounts of bits for its state.
+Importantly, it lets you use arbitrary-sized integers and arbitrary sequences of such integers to mix together into the RNG state.
+This is a useful primitive for constructing a `flexible pattern for parallel RNG streams <seedsequence-spawn>`_.

 For backward compatibility, we still maintain the legacy `RandomState` class.
 It continues to use the `~MT19937` algorithm by default, and old seeds continue